Paul Maynard

-Paul Christopher Maynard (born 16 December 1975) is a British politician who was elected at the 2010 general election as the Member of Parliament (MP) for Blackpool North and Cleveleys.
-A member of the Conservative Party, he served as Parliamentary Under-Secretary of State for Justice in 2019 and for Transport from 2016 to 2018 and again from 2019 to 2020.
+Paul Maynard (born 16 December 1975) is a British politician who served from 2010 until 2024 as the Member of Parliament (MP) for Blackpool North and Cleveleys.
+A member of the Conservative Party, he served Parliamentary Under-Secretary of State for Pensions from 2023 to 2024.
+He previously as served as Parliamentary Under-Secretary of State for Justice in 2019 and for Transport from 2016 to 2018 and again from 2019 to 2020.

 Early life

 Born in Crewe, Cheshire, Maynard was left with cerebral palsy and a speech defect when he was strangled by the umbilical cord at birth.
 At the age of 22 he developed epilepsy, meaning he needs to be teetotal to avoid having seizures.
 He attended a special needs school between the ages of three and five before transferring to mainstream education.

 He attended St Ambrose College, a grammar school based in Altrincham, and went on to obtain a first class history degree at University College, Oxford.
 Maynard was a reader at his local church and was also a governor at his local Catholic primary school.